marius10p/NeuralDataScienceCSHL2019/HowToGit.md

 cd AllenSDK
 ~~~

-If this was your own repository, then you could make a branch and push it to github
+Make a branch and push it to github
 ~~~
 git checkout master
 git checkout -b mybranch